springernature/boomcatch/README.md

 and returns the mapped data
 as its result.
-The optional separator property should be string that can be used by data forwarders to ensure that, if data must be split into multiple UDP packets, it can be done at suitable points in the data.
+The optional separator property should be a string that can be used by the UDP forwarder to ensure that, if data must be split into multiple packets, it can be done at suitable points in the data.

 If you then specify